hail27369/Utility-Javascript/README.md

 # Utility.js
-A Utility file that handles some common javascript functions
+A Utility repository that handles some common javascript functions